PaddlePaddle/models/fluid/PaddleCV/human_pose_estimation/README.md

 ## License

 This code is released under the Apache License 2.0.
-See [LICENSE](LICENSE) for additional details.